Moiré pattern

 In mathematics, physics, and art, moiré patterns (/'mwɑːreɪ/ MWAH-ray, /mwɑːˈreɪ/ mwah-RAY, [mwaʁe]) or moiré fringes are large-scale interference patterns that can be produced when a partially opaque ruled pattern with transparent gaps is overlaid on another similar pattern.
 For the moiré interference pattern to appear, the two patterns must not be completely identical, but rather displaced, rotated, or have slightly different pitch.

 Moiré patterns appear in many situations.
 In printing, the printed pattern of dots can interfere with the image.
 In television and digital photography, a pattern on an object being photographed can interfere with the shape of the light sensors to generate unwanted artifacts.
-They are also sometimes created deliberately – in micrometers they are used to amplify the effects of very small movements.
+They are also sometimes created deliberately; in micrometers, they are used to amplify the effects of very small movements.

-In physics, its manifestation is wave interference such as that seen in the double-slit experiment and the beat phenomenon in acoustics.
+In physics, its manifestation is wave interference like that seen in the double-slit experiment and the beat phenomenon in acoustics.

 Etymology

 The term originates from moire (moiré in its French adjectival form), a type of textile, traditionally made of silk but now also made of cotton or synthetic fiber, with a rippled or "watered" appearance.
 Moire, or "watered textile", is made by pressing two layers of the textile when wet.
 The similar but imperfect spacing of the threads creates a characteristic pattern which remains after the fabric dries.